Welcome to Ashford and St Peter's Occupational Health Service

 Ashford and St Peter's Occupational Health Service is a SEQOHS accredited in-house NHS Occupational Health Service and is a member of the NHS Health at Work Network.

 We provide a number of services within the clinical speciality of Occupational Health:

-- Initial Work Health Assessments / Advice on adjustments if requested
+- Pre-Placement Health Assessments and Advice on Workplace Adjustments

 - Self-referral Occupational Health Physiotherapy

 - Immunisation / Vaccination Programmes including Travel Health